Links and Resources

 The Blerd Girl - Karama is a Brooklyn journalist who provides commentary and perspective from the often overlooked black nerd demographic.
 She produced a web series, has her own weekly column at SYFYWire, where she also co-hosts a weekly podcast.

 Brown Girl Gamer Code - Starting from childhood, the creators, Brandii and Brittney, utilized video games as a way to not only cope with the stressors from life, but as a way to make friends.
-Brown Girl Gamer Code was created to be a digital safe space for Black Women and other Women of Color to share their love and passion for gaming.
+Brown Girl Gamer Code was created to be a digital safe space for Black women and femmes and other BIPOC women and femmes to share their love and passion for gaming.
 As systemic oppression, white supremacy, racism, sexism, misogyny, homophobia, and trans-phobia are ingrained in almost every aspect of society, the gaming world is no different.
 The creators goals are to continue to be pillars of representation of Black Women in the gaming community and to also continue to highlight the lack of diversity in regards to Black Women and Women of Color on and off the video game screen.

 The Nerds of Color - A community of fans who love superheroes, sci-fi, fantasy and video games but are not afraid to look at nerd/geek fandom with a culturally critical eye.
 In 2013, spoken word artist Bao Phi eloquently and presciently summed up the Nerds of Color raison d’être in this column for the Star Tribune.
 A fairly large website with multiple contributors and many different reviews.